 International number one bestseller Mitch Albom's first work of non-fiction in ten years - his most personal story to date.

-Chika's arrival made a quick impression.
-Brave and self-assured, even as a three-year-old, she delighted the other kids and teachers.
-But at age five, Chika was suddenly diagnosed with a terminal disease that no doctor in Haiti could help with.
+Chika made a quick impression.
+Brave and self-assured, she delighted those around her.
+But everything changed when Chika was diagnosed with a terminal disease that no doctor in Haiti could treat.

-Mitch and Janine took Chika to America, hoping that treatment there would enable her to go back home.
-Instead, Chika became a permanent part of their lives, as they embarked on a two-year, around-the-world journey to find a cure.
-As Chika's boundless optimism and humour taught Mitch the joys of caring for a child, he learnt that a relationship built on love, no matter what blows it takes, can never be lost.
+This discovery sparked a two-year, around-the-world journey in search of a cure.
+As Chika's boundless optimism and humour taught Mitch the joys of caring for a child, he learned that a relationship built on love can never be lost.

 Uplifting . . .
 Although Finding Chika makes for heart-wrenching reading, it is also a tale of resilience and decency - and the memorable cheerfulness of a dying child - Independent

 Heartrending . . .
 A touching rumination on the magic of children, the extraordinary lengths parents will go for them and the unlikely family that came together across continents - Mail Online

 Mitch Albom breaks hearts with his story - Mirror